netjson/netjson/README.rst

 A ``Device Monitoring`` object must have a member with the name ``type`` and value ``DeviceMonitoring``.

-The object should be composed of the following members:
+The object should be composed of the following **optional** members:

 * ``general``
 * ``interfaces``
 * ``resources``

 **Each object will be described more in detail in the future iterations of this project**.

+**Most blocks will be optional**, for the reason that each implementation will return what it is able to retrieve or what is willing to expose.

 .. _monitoring-data.json: https://github.com/interop-dev/network-device-schema/blob/master/examples/monitoring-data.json